A Roth IRA is a saver’s best friend.

 Max out your 401k

 If you work for a company that offers a 401k, that should be the first place you look to maximize your retirement savings.
-Currently, you can contribute up to $17,500 – up from $17,000 in 2012.
+In 2018, you can contribute up to $18,500.
 With traditional 401ks, everything you deposit is pre-tax.
 You could lower your current tax liability by a considerable amount with a 401k, but withdrawals will be taxable in retirement.

 Many employers are beginning to offer Roth 401ks which follow 401k rules instead of IRA rules, meaning you can still contribute no matter how much you earn.
 Like a Roth IRA, you cannot deduct contributions to a Roth 401k this year, but withdrawals in retirement will be tax-free.